 As a reminder, our office accepts digital signatures on all administrative files.
 Digital signatures must use a Digital Certificate.
 For information on how to enroll for a Digital Certificate and instructions on how to digitally sign a PDF, please see OIT's page.

 Doctoral Hooding Ceremony

-An in-person Doctoral Hooding Ceremony has not been decided on yet for Spring 2021.
+All commencement activities, including the Doctoral Hooding Ceremony will be virtual for Spring 2021.
 Given the evolving situation, any updates on the hooding ceremony will be posted on the hooding FAQ page as well as the COVID-19 updates page.
-We welcome all 2020 graduates to join us for the Doctoral Hooding Ceremony as soon as we are able to safely gather again.

 Upcoming WorkshopsSee Spring 2021 workshops and events!

 Detailed information concerning the procedures for completing a graduate degree at The University of Texas at Dallas is contained in the Policy Memorandum “Policy on Procedures for Completing a Graduate Degree - UTDPP1052”